 E-mail your TA for an appointment, or show up during office hours.

 The great majority of students are honest; I rarely have to take action on cheating in this class.
 However, in fairness to other students I will not tolerate cheating.
 If you cheat on any test or assignment you will receive a '0' on that assignment or test, and may fail the entire class.
 If I feel it appropriate I will notify the Dean of Students, who will place a notice about the incident in your permanent record.
 There are no exceptions to this policy.

-You cannot hand in work that you have submitted for another class, or papers you have gotten from the internet or other students.If you have any concerns about this policy or about cheating in the class, please contact me directly to discuss it.
+You cannot hand in work that you have submitted for another class, or papers you have gotten from the internet or other students.If you have any concerns about this policy or about cheating in the class, please contact me directly.

 Students with Disabilities: